Axwabo/AdminTools-NWAPI/README.md

 A port of EXILED's SCP:SL plugin made for the new offical Northwood API.
 Gives server owners more useful commands.

+# Installation

+1. Download the `AdminTools.dll` from the [latest release](https://github.com/Axwabo/AdminTools-NWAPI/releases/latest)
+2. Put the DLL in your `plugins` folder (windows: `%appdata%/SCP Secret Laboratory/PluginAPI/plugins/<port>/`)
+3. Restart your server

 ## Commands and Descriptions

+You can override command permissions from the config.
+The default ones are listed here.

 ### adminbroadcast (a.k.a. abc)